Far Away (Ayumi Hamasaki song)

 "Far Away" (stylized as "Far away") is a song recorded by Japanese recording artist Ayumi Hamasaki for her third studio album, Duty (2000).
 It was written by Hamasaki, while production was handled by Max Matsuura.
 It premiered on May 17, 2000, as the second single from the album.
 The song is part of a trilogy from Duty; the other two singles being "Vogue" and "Seasons".

-Musically, "Far Away" is a Japanese pop song.
-The lyrics highlights theme of nostalgia, describing Hamasaki's past.
 Upon its release, the track garnered positive reviews from music critics, who praised Hamasaki's song writing and selected it as an album and career stand out track.
 It also achieved success in Japan, peaking at number two on the Oricon Singles Chart and on the TBS Count Down TV chart.
 "Far Away" has sold over 510,000 units in Japan.

 The accompanying music video for "Far Away" was directed by Wataru Takeishi, and serves as a sequel to the video for "Vogue"; it features two children in a post-apocalypse city, reading a book that has video imagery of Hamasaki in a cherry blossom field.
 Hamasaki then appears in the post-apocalypse city.
 Both the music video and the song has appeared on several compilations by Hamasaki, including A Best (2001) and A Complete: All Singles (2008).
 For additional promotion, the song was featured on several concert tours by Hamasaki including her 2000 Japan tour and her Power of Music tour.